KeyurDiwan/zeverse/README.md

 Workflows `fr-card-creator`, `fr-analyze`, and `fr-task-finisher` call that API to fetch tasks, create cards, and post comments.

-The `fr-analyze` workflow in **ubx-ui** follows the same “FR Analyzer” behaviour as the Cursor agent (analysis-only, full comment context, structured sections); the hub uses **`fr-fetch`** and the LLM instead of calling Freshrelease MCP tools at runtime.
+The `fr-analyze` workflow in **repo** follows the same “FR Analyzer” behaviour as the Cursor agent (analysis-only, full comment context, structured sections); the hub uses **`fr-fetch`** and the LLM instead of calling Freshrelease MCP tools at runtime.

 The `fr-task-finisher` workflow uses a **discover -> implement -> retry** contract: